seanpatton1/Ristorante_Da_Savio/README.md

     - GitHub was used to store the project after pushing.

 * [Am I Responsive?](http://ami.responsivedesign.is/#)
-    - Am I Responsive was used to for the beggining image at the beggining of this README
+    - Am I Responsive was used to for the beginning image at the beginning of this README

 * [CI Python Linter](https://pep8ci.herokuapp.com/#)
     - CI Python Linter was used to validate the Python code.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    - Chrome DevTools was used during development process for code review and fix any visual errors throught the creation of the website.
+    - Chrome DevTools was used during development process for code review and fix any visual errors throughtout the creation of the website.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.